man-archives/IITGAA/README.md

 # IITGAA
 An Android Application for IIT Guwahati Alumni Association.
-Server used: Parse.com
+**Server used**: Parse.com
-One can log into the application using their email ID.
+One can log into the application using their IITG webmail ID.
-Main feature: Push notifications.
+**Main feature**: Push notifications.